themehybrid/hybrid-carbon/readme.md

 Post featured image script with magical properties.

+This is a refresh of the original [Get the Image](https://github.com/justintadlock/get-the-image) project to make it more suitable for including in both plugins and themes as a drop-in package.
+It's also a way to shed some of the 10+ years of baggage from the original plugin.

 ## Usage

 _Please note that this is currently under heavy development and could change drastically._